ferrarimarco/home-lab/README.md

 For more information about flashing Raspberry Pi OS images to a SD card, refer to [Raspberry Pi: Getting started](https://www.raspberrypi.org/documentation/computers/getting-started.html).

+### Provisioning hosts with Ansible

+For newly provisioned hosts, you might have to authenticate a SSH connection using a passowrd instead of a key.
+To authenticate with a password, add the `--askpass --connection paramiko` switches to the Ansible command you're running.

+Note: Using [Paramiko](https://www.paramiko.org/) lets you use password authentication without having the `sshpass` program installed on the host that runs Ansible.

 ### Managed DNS zone

 This environment requires a DNS zone to manage.